ISCS: Parameter-Guided Feature Pruning for Resource-Constrained Embodied Perception: Abstract

-We propose a generalizable, dataset-agnostic method to identify and organize important channels in pretrained VAE-based LIC models.
-Instead of brute-force empirical evaluations, our approach leverages intrinsic parameter statistics—weight variances, bias magnitudes, and pairwise correlations—to estimate channel importance.
-This analysis reveals a consistent organizational structure, termed the Invariant Salient Channel Space (ISCS), where Salient-Core channels capture dominant structures and Salient-Auxiliary channels provide complementary details.
-Building on ISCS, we introduce a deterministic channel ordering and grouping strategy that enables slice-parallel decoding, reduces redundancy, and improves bitrate efficiency.
+We propose a generalizable, dataset-agnostic method to identify and selectively transmit structure-critical channels in pretrained encoders.
+Instead of brute-force empirical evaluations, our approach leverages intrinsic parameter statistics—weight variances and biases—to estimate channel importance.
+This analysis reveals a consistent organizational structure, termed the Invariant Salient Channel Space (ISCS), where Salient-Core channels capture dominant structures while Salient-Auxiliary channels encode fine visual details.
+Building on ISCS, we introduce a deterministic static pruning strategy that enables lightweight split-computing.

-Experiments across multiple LIC architectures demonstrate that our method effectively reduces bitrate and computation while maintaining reconstruction quality, providing a practical and modular enhancement to existing learned compression frameworks.
+Experiments across different datasets demonstrate that our method achieves a deterministic, ultra-low latency pipeline by bypassing heavy entropy modeling.
+Our method reduces end-to-end latency, providing a critical speed-accuracy trade-off for resource-constrained human-aware embodied systems.